Krishna district: Geography

 Krishna district is surrounded on the east by Bay of Bengal, west by Guntur and Bapatla districts and north by Eluru and NTR districts and south by Bay of Bengal.
-The Krishna district occupies an area of 3775 km2.
+It occupies an area of 3775 km2.
 It has a total coastline of 88 km.

 Flora and fauna

 The forest occupies only 9 percent of the total undivided district area.
-However, it contains Reserved Forest areas in Nandigama, Vijayawada, Tiruvuru, Nuzvid, Gannavaram, Machilipatnam and Divi Seema Talukas.
+However, it contains reserved forest areas in Nandigama, Vijayawada, Tiruvuru, Nuzvid, Gannavaram, Machilipatnam and Divi Seema Talukas.
 A type of light wood known as ‘Ponuku’ (Gyrocapus Jacquini) is found in the Kondapalli hills.
 The wood is used for the manufacture of the well known Kondpalli toys.
 The most noticeable trees are pterocarpus, Terminalia, Anogeissus and Logustroeinai and Casuarina.

 Panthers, dholes, jungle cats, foxes, bears and other carnivorous mammalian fauna are found here.
-Deer, spotted deer sambar, blackbuck and other herbivorous animals are found in the inland forests.
+Deer, spotted deer, sambar, blackbuck and other herbivorous animals are found in the inland forests.
 The district has a large number of Murrah buffaloes and cows.